Resist : Reconstruction of irises from templates: Introduction

 \section{Introduction}

-This work explores the vulnerability of storing the output of an iris recognition system.
-Irises are strong biometrics with a high entropy rate~\cite{itkis2015iris} and strong consistency~\cite{kronfeld1962gross,trokielewicz2020post}.
+This work\footnote{A preliminary version of this work was published at IEEE International Joint Conference on Biometrics in 2020~\cite{ahmad2020resist}.
+In addition to substantive editorial changes, this manuscript additionally considers attack accuracy across datasets (Section~\ref{ssec:cross data set analysis}) and possible defenses (Section~\ref{sec:defense}).} explores the vulnerability of storing the output of an iris recognition system.
+Irises are strong biometrics with a high entropy rate across individuals~\cite{itkis2015iris} and strong consistency of an individual's value over time~\cite{kronfeld1962gross,trokielewicz2020post}.
 The seminal processing pipeline due to Daugman proceeds in three stages~\cite{daugman2004iris}.
 First, the iris region is \emph{segmented} from the rest of the image.
 Second, this region is \emph{normalized} into a rectangular representation.
-Lastly, a feature extractor, such as a 2-dimensional Gabor filter is applied with the resulting values converted to binary to form a template.
+Lastly, a \emph{feature extractor}, such as a 2-dimensional Gabor filter is applied.
+The resulting values are converted to binary forming a template.
 Daugman's pipeline is known as the iriscode.

 Due to the noise experienced when collecting irises in real environments, new pipelines are steadily proposed.
 In most systems, there are two main stored values.
 The first is the model or feature extraction mechanism (which may be a traditional set of feature extractors or a deep neural network architecture trained on irises).
-The second is a set of output feature vectors known as templates that are used to identify individuals.
-If a reading is collected the identity of this person is calculated (or verified) as the identity of the minimum distance stored iris provided that the distance is less than some predefined threshold.
+The second is a set of output feature vectors known as \emph{templates} that are used to identify individuals.
+When a person's biometric is collected, known as a \emph{reading}, the identity of this person is calculated (or verified) as the identity of the minimum distance stored iris.
+In many applications for the identity to be considered a match, the distance must additionally be less than some predefined threshold.